Pi1998/ruby-enumerable/README.md

 # ruby-enumerable
 ## Getting Started

-This repository includes files for linting and a `module.rb` which holds the morse code logic.
+This repository includes files for listing and a `module.rb`.

 <a name="readme-top"></a>